Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

     return bonus;
 }
 ```
-After removing temp variable this is one more variation of above code, this is just to add one more clean use case of switch.
+After removing temp variable this is one more variation of the above code, this is just to add one more clean use case of switch.
 ```java
 private static double getYearlyBonus_expresion_arrowSyntax(String designation) {
     double bonus = switch (designation) {